 Nevertheless, it is advisable to be aware of common customs and habits.
 Especially in cities you should stick to the following points.
 If possible, move in groups, not alone.
 Leave unnecessary jewelry and expensive accessories at home.
 Keep as little cash as possible with you and transport it, for example, in a thin money belt close to your body.
 Valuables such as cameras or cell phones as well as personal documents like your passport are best worn in your daypack.
 It is also advisable to keep copies of the most important documents in a separate location.
 On site, your guide will give you more current information on security matters.

 If you still have questions, you will find more helpful information on our page under “Practical Tips“, for example, on issues such as money and means of payment, on-site communication, seasons to climb Kilimanjaro, health care, altitude sickness and much more.
-In addition, you can always contact us by email or telephone.
+In addition, you can always contact us by email, telephone or via our live-chat.